jamjpan/Cargo/README.md

-# Cargo - Ridesharing Algorithms Library
+# Cargo - A Ridesharing Algorithms Library

 Dynamic ridesharing is a type of vehicle routing problem (VRP) closely related to the variants known as PDPTW (or VRPPDTW) and DARP (dial-a-ride).